 As I headed through the park past the lodges which all looked gorgeous standing beneath a dark cloud there were Bluestone workers renovating the outside of one cabin.

 As people with buggies and kagools pulled tightly over their heads dashed in and out I stood for a second just people watching.
 The rain doesn’t bother me.

 I continued to walk through the resort past the children’s adventure park play area which looked amazing for kids of all ages with tree houses, tunnels and climbing apparatus it really is a kids adventure haven.

 As I walked past the treehouse I hit a row of shops.
-An off license, clothing store and more.
+An off-license, clothing store and more.
 They were all pristine and in keeping with the park’s look.
 They looked like something from a film set.
-I took a wonder in to browse their offerings.
-Bluestone certainly have shopping nailed.
+I took a wander in to browse their offerings.
+Bluestone certainly has shopping nailed.

-I headed past the Farmhouse Grill which has an extensive menu and open nightly from 16:30.
-I then walked along and around and past The Oak Tree Restaurant and The Knights Tafarn which both looked like they’d create memories and stories to tell those back home of your trip to Bluestone, Wales .
-On my way down to the main area I had passed a fish & chip van.
+I headed past the Farmhouse Grill which has an extensive menu and opens nightly from 16:30.
+I then walked along and around and past The Oak Tree Restaurant and The Knights Tafarn which both looked like they’d create memories and stories to tell those back home of your trip to Bluestone, Wales.
+On my way down to the main area, I had passed a fish & chip van.
 There certainly is no food shortage here.

 I dashed into Ty Cofe which surprise surprise is Welsh for coffee shop and sat down to dry off, enjoy a cup of hot chocolate and peruse the map to see where I was heading next.

 I decided that as the weather was awful that I was going to head to The Well Spa Retreat.
 You’ll know by now I LOVE a Spa.
 It’s a perfect way to unwind and forget about the outside, for me it was a perfect way to warm up from the wet weather outside.